 There’s a reason we all prize getting off on the right foot—it’s a lot easier to jump higher when starting from a solid stance.
 So let’s get you that solid stance.
 Let’s figure out how to really highlight your best attributes and leave the toxic stuff in the dump (or recycling) where it belongs.

-Before we get to the empowering quotes and fun strategizing on how to conquer the upcoming semester like a total Boss®, though, we need to have some Real Talk™ about last semester.
+Before we get to the empowering quotes and fun strategizing on how to conquer the upcoming semester, though, we need to review last semester.

 First, Evaluate How You Did